Emergency Preparedness

 • Before refueling the generator, turn it off and let it cool down.
 Gasoline or other flammable liquids spilled on hot engine parts could ignite, and invisible vapors from the fuel can travel along the ground and be ignited by the generator's pilot light or by arcs from electric switches in the appliance.

-Colouring and Activity Book
+Colouring & Activity Book

 Here is the Cambridge Fire Department and Emergency Management colouring and activity book that you can print.